 If there's one thing you could change about the law, what would it be?

 I find that privacy laws have gone too far.
 I am finding it more and more difficult to obtain documents and information on behalf of clients.
-This is adding time and costs to everything we do.
+This barrier is adding time and costs to everything we do.
 We should have the ability to get transparency from different agencies and companies when we act on behalf of clients.

 What is your favourite activity with the grandchildren?

-Favourite vacation spot?
+What's your favourite vacation spot?

 What is your proudest accomplishment?